involk-secure-1609/Campus-Collaborate_Kevin/README.md

 - [ExpressJs](https://expressjs.com/)) - As a Web Framework.
 - [NodeJs](https://nodejs.org/en) - As the Server Framework.
 - [MongoDb](https://www.mongodb.com/) - As a Database for storing User,Project and Course Models.
+ -[Google Perspective Api](https://www.perspectiveapi.com/) - As an Api which detects toxicity in messages.

 # Design of Pages

 **Login Page:**